artkoder/cat-weather-new/README.md

 - `/set_assets_channel` – legacy shortcut that assigns the same channel to both roles for backward compatibility.
 Run it as `/set_assets_channel confirm` and only if you truly want a shared channel.
 - `/setup_weather` – wizard that assigns rubric schedules to channels when new destinations are added.
 - `/list_weather_channels` – admin dashboard showing rubric schedules, last run timestamps and inline `Run now`/`Stop` actions.
+- `/rubrics` – superadmin dashboard with inline controls for rubric channels, schedules and enablement flags.
+- `/rubric_add <code> [title]` – create a new rubric with a disabled schedule stub and immediately open the inline editor.
+- `/rubric_edit <code>` – reopen the inline editor for the selected rubric to tweak channels or schedules.
+- `/rubric_delete <code>` – remove the rubric and its persisted schedule state from SQLite.
 - `/history` and `/scheduled` – inspect previously published posts and queued schedules, including rubric drops copied from the assets channel (each scheduled item comes with inline `Cancel`/`Reschedule` controls).

 ### Manual posting tools